 No one plans to be in the Neonatal Unit and arriving here can be disorientating.
 Click here to view our information sheet that will help you find your way during your visit.

 Did you know?
-In 2022, May provided 159 hours of counselling support.
+In 2024, we provided 210 hours of counselling support.

 “Nobody can appreciate the highs and lows of the unit – the not knowing, the frustration, the emotional rollercoaster – until you have been through it.”